 Three players on the New York Subliners roster will need to find a new team next season, and two players will now represent the Minnesota ROKKR.
 The Subliners secured the fifth seed in the Call of Duty playoffs but were sent home after losing to Chicago and London.
 New York did win a Home Series event during the regular season but could not maintain a consistent performance.

 Who’s out: The New York Subliners dropped Doug “Censor” Martin, Laroda “Temp” Donovan, Lamar “Accuracy” Abedi, and Nick “Happy” Suda from its roster.
-The team also announced the departure of Dillon “Attach” Price on Tuesday.
+The team also announced the departure of Dillon “Attach” Price.

 London Royal Ravens

 We want to thank our players who represented London with pride.

 We wish them all the best in their next ventures. pic.twitter.com/U5UVmu5p8O

 — London Royal Ravens (@RoyalRavens) September 8, 2020

 The London Royal Ravens have made one of the more drastic roster changes in preparation for the 2021 season.
 Seven players were cut from the team, leaving only one player on the lineup.
 London managed to survive most of the losers bracket in the playoffs before losing to the Chicago Huntsmen in round five.
 They walked away with a fourth-place finish, but changes were clearly needed to improve next season.

 Who’s out: Trei “Zer0 Morris, Byron “Nastie” Plumridge, Dylan “MadCat” Daly, Rhys “Rated” Price, Thomas “Dylan” Henderson, Matthew “Skrapz” Marshall, and Bradley “Wukskin” Marshall were all dropped on Tuesday.
 Substitute player Jordan “Jurd” Crowly announced his free agency status a few days before London’s announcement.